 We consider the example of the possible loss of network benefits to be illustrative.
-We agree that a competitive environment could allow network operational benefits to be realised - so long as any retailer or third-party provided meters met the existing AMI functionality specification, and access to the meter's data and functionality was made available to distribution businesses.
-But we consider that new systems and processes would be required to ensure this occurred, including rules to ensure that distribution businesses can access operational data and a means of prioritising commands sent to the meter by multiple parties.
+We agree that a competitive environment could allow network operational benefits to be realised - so long as retailer or third-party provided meters met the existing AMI functionality specification, and access to the meter's data and functionality was made available to distribution businesses.
+But we consider that new systems and processes would be required, including rules to allow distribution businesses to access operational data and a means of prioritising commands sent to the meter by multiple parties.